One of our readers across the pond, Helen, has written a fab guest post for us this week – cuppa at the ready? Here goes:

 A pop-up notification on your smartphone or computer can often lead to distraction and a break in concentration.
 Checking a to-do list on your phone may tempt you with a quick game of Angry Birds or even post a tweet, whereas a sticky note can be stuck to almost any surface where it is easy to get your immediate attention, without being a huge distraction.

-Keep a Pen and Notepad Handy on Your Desk
+Keep a Pen and Notebook Handy on Your Desk

 Recent studies have shown that taking notes with pen and paper rather than laptops can improve the ability to retain and understand ideas.